Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Comparative Evaluation

-We introduce here the empirical likelihood function, which is an approximation of the full likelihood.
-The definition of the empirical likelihood follows the result of \citet{Hessen2023}, which simplifies the modeling of categorical data when the support of the full population model is unknown.
-The simplification consists of deriving a subpopulation model whose support only accounts for the unique observed states.
-The restricted support makes the maximum likelihood estimation computationally efficient because the log-likelihood sums over at most the sample size.
-This method, referred to as ``Empirical'', preserves more of the global structure than the pseudo-likelihood, while remaining computationally tractable.
-We write the empirical likelihood as,
+We introduce the empirical likelihood, an approximation of the full likelihood.
+Its definition follows the result of \citet{Hessen2023}, which simplifies the modeling of categorical data when the support of the full population model is unknown.
+The simplification consists of deriving a subpopulation model whose support accounts only for the unique observed states.
+This restricted support makes maximum likelihood estimation computationally efficient, as the normalizing constant sums over at most a number of terms equal to the sample size.
+This method, referred to as Empirical, preserves more of the global structure than the pseudo-likelihood while remaining computationally tractable.
+We write the empirical likelihood as